 Delta Air Lines long haul economy offers an economical way to travel yet one that still features many of the perks associated with international flying.
 The cabin is decorated in soothing blue motifs and each seat comes equipped with a personal touch screen TV and four-way adjustable head rests.
 Many, but not all economy seats offer power ports for laptops and other devices.
-Other economy features include a complimentary meal and beverage service with various snacks served throughout the flight.
-While there is a charge for alcoholic beverages in economy, all other services are complementary.
+Other economy features include a complimentary meal and beverage service on flights of longer duration (including wine, beer and spirits) with various snacks served throughout the flight.
+While there is a charge for some alcoholic beverages in economy, all other services are complementary.

 Economy Comfort may feature a standard economy seat but there are some additional perks that travellers will find beneficial.
 In addition to priority boarding and complimentary beer, wine and spirits, Economy Comfort offers a generous four inches more added leg room, an amount that even the tallest passenger will find desirable.
 The Economy Comfort seat also has 50 percent more recline making it ideal for those long haul flights when you want to stretch out and relax.
 For those who value the added space, Economy Comfort is just the ticket.
 Economy Comfort is located in the front of the Economy section and is available for a varying fee depending on the routing.